gwdavis/bank-api/README.md

     Password (typing will be hidden):
     Authentication successful.
     updating...done.
 Updated to 3.43.13
-$ heroku git:remote -a newbank-api
+$ heroku create stage-bank-api
-    Heroku CLI submits usage information back to Heroku.
-If you would like to disable this, set `skip_analytics: true` in /Users/garydavis/.config/heroku/config.json
-    heroku-cli: Installing CLI...
-20.78MB/20.78MB
-    set git remote heroku to https://git.heroku.com/newbank-api.git
-$
+$ heroku create prod-bank-api
 ```

-I think this works but I stumbled a bit:
+Add new apps to your git remotes.
+Making sure to name one remote pro (for “production”) and the other stage (for “staging”):
 ```
-Add your new apps to your git remotes.
-Make sure to name one remote pro (for “production”) and the other stage (for “staging”):

-$ git remote add pro git@heroku.com:YOUR_APP_NAME.git
+$ git remote add prod git@heroku.com:prod-bank-api.git
-$ git remote add stage git@heroku.com:YOUR_APP_NAME.git
+$ git remote add stage git@heroku.com:stage-bank-api.git
 ```
 Now we can push both of our apps live to Heroku.